Glideh/jquery-code-scanner/README.md

 In this example, if 15 characters are not entered within 500ms, the string will not be taken as a scanned code

 * `onScan` _default: Function setting the code into the input_
-This function will be called when thea code is scanned
+This function will be called when a code is scanned

 ```javascript
 $('#code-scan').codeScanner({